swapnil-pathak/swapnil-pathak.github.io/_pages/2019-05-09-sec-computer-systems.md

     - assembly
     - "operating systems"
     - howstuffworks
+    - "buffer overflow"
 ---

-This post is going to be a not-so-brief introduction to computer systems in general.
-Specifically, I am going to talk about
+I am starting a buffer overflow tutorial which will be a series of posts explaining the idea behind buffer overflow and its exploitation.
+This post is going to be a not-so-brief introduction to memory in general.
+Specifically, I am going to talk about how an operating system manages memory.

+## Introduction